zellwk/zellwk.com/src/posts/2018-03-21-calculator-part-1.md

 ## Building the happy path

-When a user picks up the calculator, they can any of these five types of keys:
+When a user picks up the calculator, they can click on any of these five types of keys:

 1. a number key (0-9)
 2. an operator key (+, -, &times;, ÷)